aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     b.
 Select Session Manager and click on Connect

-17. You can login to the ParrallelClusterAdminNode to launch new clusters
+17. You can login to the ParallelClusterAdminNode to launch new clusters

     a.
-Repeat the process described in Step 16 to connect to the ParrallelClusterAdminNode
+Repeat the process described in Step 16 to connect to the ParallelClusterAdminNode

     b.
 Type ‘cd pcluster’